Dr. Mark C. Harrison

 - The evolution of eusociality in insects

-Harrison, Mark C., Robert L. Hammond, and Eamonn B. Mallon.
+- Harrison MC, Hammond RL, and Mallon EB.
 "Reproductive workers show queenlike gene expression in an intermediately eusocial insect, the buff‐tailed bumble bee Bombus terrestris."
 Molecular ecology 24.12 (2015): 3043-3063.

 - Harrison MC, Mallon EB, Hammond RL "Purged haploids - sheltered diploids: ploidy influences selection efficacy in a haplodiploid bee."